Click here to find out what elections are all about and why you should stand, or read on for more details.

 Do you...
 Want a part-time position making sure MDXSU is open and accessible to all students, and overseeing our democratic processes and elections?
 Join the Democracy & Involvement Committee (DAIC).

-Nominations for the MDXSU Elections 2017 will open on Monday 13th February and close on Friday 3rd March.
+Nominations for the MDXSU Elections 2018 will open on Wednesday 31 January and close at midday on Wednesday 21 February.

 Within the nominations form you will need to:

-Once you have submitted your nomination it will be approved by the MDXSU Student Voice team - please do not announce your candidacy until you have received approval.
+Once you have submitted your nomination, you will need to wait for it to be approved by the MDXSU staff team.
 Once your nomination has been approved you will not be able to edit your nomination form - we'd recommend working on your text manifesto separately, then copying this into the form itself once you've finished.

-Full-time candidates are also encouraged to submit an image manifesto by midday Wednesday 8th March - more information below.
+Full-time candidates are also encouraged to submit an image manifesto by 1pm Monday 26 February - more information below.

 This image manifesto cannot be submitted via the nomination form on this website.
-You will need to email this to the Student Voice team at email@example.com by the deadline of 12pm midday on Wednesday 8th March.
+You will need to email this to the Student Voice team at email@example.com by the deadline of 1pm on Monday 26 February.

-In-person campaigning starts when voting opens at 10am on Monday 13th March, and is basically you get your name out there, speaking to students, and making sure they know who you are and why they should vote for you.
+You need to campaign so that students know who you are and why they should vote for you.
 Lots of students choose a slogan to feature on the manifesto and throughout their campaign - on flyers, on Facebook, on t-shirts, on banners and however else you choose to get your message out there.
 Be as creative as you like!